joosejunsheng/js-centralized-wallet/README.md

 throttling (currently using window sliding, better to use token bucket, or window sliding comparing last and first time, more flexible) redis for distributed locking, multiple api instance checking same redis

-grpc to wallet service
+## Caching Balance and Transaction History

+In order to handle users' requests to frequently check their balance and transaction history, especially during transfer events, I decided to implement a caching mechanism.
+This approach addresses the potential issue of excessive load on the PostgreSQL database caused by frequent requests while ensuring a balance between performance and consistency.

+### Caching Strategy

-Caching Balance and Transaction History (Trade-off Between Performance and Consistency) When users are eager to check a transfer, they might spam to refresh their balance and transaction history.
-Throttling might not be the best way to block users off on reasonable request per second, so I've added a redis layer instead of letting the spam requests entering the postgres.
+Users might spam refresh requests to check their balance and transaction history.
+While throttling can limit the number of requests per second, it isn't always the best solution for blocking users who make reasonable requests.
+Instead, I've introduced a **Redis** layer to cache data and reduce the load on the database.

-The most straightforward way of caching is when a request comes in, check if it exist in redis, if it doesn't, then we will write into the cache with expiry time (let's say 5 minutes) after retrieving it from database, so it will return data directly from the redis if it hasn't expired.
-But with this way, this might caused having stale data issue where users can only get the latest balance / history every 5 minutes.
-Certain events will update the balance / transaction history, so I decided to also work on the events on top of the previous cache implementation.
+### Cache Flow

+1. **Request Handling**:
+   - When a request comes in to fetch a user's balance or transaction history, the system first checks if the data exists in **Redis**.

+2. **Cache Miss**:
+   - If the data is not found in the cache (a "cache miss"), we retrieve the data from the PostgreSQL database and write it into Redis with an expiry time (e.g., 5 minutes).

+3. **Cache Hit**:
+   - If the data is found in the cache (a "cache hit") and it hasn't expired, we return the data directly from Redis without querying the database, resulting in faster response times.

+### Trade-offs: Performance vs. Consistency

+While caching improves performance, it can introduce **stale data** issues.
+For example:
+- If the cache is set to expire every 5 minutes, users might not see the latest balance or transaction history until the cache is refreshed.
+This creates a trade-off between performance and data consistency.

+## Handling Events and Cache Invalidation

+Certain events, like **transfers**, **withdrawals**, or **deposits**, will update a user's balance or transaction history.
+To address this and ensure data consistency:

-After writing to the database, I prefer to evict the corresponding cache instead of updating corresponding cache directly.
-This ensures the next read will fetch fresh data from the DB and repopulate the cache.
-Updating corresponding cache might be unnecessary since not all users check their transactions or balance after performing events like transfer, withdraw or deposit.
-And evicting cache only writes to redis when users actually need the data.
+- After writing the updated data to the database, we **evict the corresponding cache** entry rather than directly updating it.
+This ensures that the next read operation will fetch fresh data from the database and repopulate the cache.

+- **Why Eviction Over Update?**
+  - Evicting the cache is preferred because not all users will immediately check their balance or transaction history after performing actions like transfers or deposits.
+  - Eviction ensures that Redis only stores fresh data when it's actually needed, avoiding unnecessary writes to Redis and preventing stale cache reads.

+By combining Redis caching with cache eviction after certain events, we achieve a good balance between performance (by reducing database load) and consistency (ensuring fresh data is fetched when necessary).
+This caching strategy ensures that the system can handle high traffic without sacrificing the accuracy of user data.

 ---